jwt27/djgpp-cvs/README.md

 # dj64dev development suite

 ## what is that?
-dj64dev is a development suite that allows to cross-build 64bit programs for DOS.
+dj64dev is a development suite that allows to cross-build 64-bit programs for DOS.
 It consists of 2 parts: dj64 tool-chain and djdev64 suite.

 ### dj64 tool-chain
-dj64 is a djgpp-compatible tool-chain that compiles the djgpp-buildable sources for DOS.
-But unlike djgpp that produces 32bit code, dj64 produces 64bit code.<br/>
+dj64 is a 64-bit tool-chain that compiles the djgpp-buildable sources for DOS.
+There are the following differences with djgpp:
+- dj64 produces 64-bit code, djgpp produces 32-bit
+- dj64 uses ELF file format, djgpp uses COFF
+- dj64 allows to use host's gdb, djgpp uses some old DOS port of gdb

 The resulting programs run on the emulated DOS environment, with eg [dosemu2](https://github.com/dosemu2/dosemu2) emulator.
-In theory the 64bit DOS extender can be written to run such programs under the bare-metal DOS, but the future of DOS is probably in the emulated environments anyway.
+In theory the 64-bit DOS extender can be written to run such programs under the bare-metal DOS, but the future of DOS is probably in the emulated environments anyway.